s4njk4n/XDC_Sentinel/README.md

 #### Sharing and Disclosure
 - We do not share, sell, or disclose your information to any third parties, except as required by law.
 - **ntfy.sh Notifications**: Notifications are sent to your specified ntfy.sh channel, which is public if accessed directly (e.g., via https://ntfy.sh/your-channel).
-Anyone who knows or guesses your channel code can view messages.
-We recommend keeping your channel code private and not sharing it.
+Anyone who knows or guesses your channel code can view notifications.
+In addition to using a ramdom complex channel code, we recommend keeping your channel code private and not sharing it.
 Notification content is minimal and anonymized (e.g., "XDC Node (Server Name/type) with IP ending in 111.222 is OFFLINE!"), avoiding full IPs or sensitive details.
+We specifically use ntfy.sh as it provides purchasers the ability to very simply notify as many parties as required all at once if an issue is detected.

 #### Your Rights
 - You can request access to, correction of, or deletion of your data by contacting us via Telegram (@s4njk4n).